• Skip to primary navigation

 Ingredients

-These cookies come together quickly with a handful of keto pantry staples.
-The ingredients you’ll need to make these awesome keto treats are:
+These cookies come together quickly with a handful of simple pantry staples.
+The ingredients you’ll need to make these awesome gluten-free cookies are:

 • Natural unsweetened peanut butter – I actually like to use an organic creamy PB.
 You can also choose to use a chunky PB – either works great.

-• Eggs – I like to use cold eggs for this recipe, as it keeps the batter a little thicker.
-If you want to make eggless cookies, these should turn out really well with gelatin eggs.
+• Eggs – I like to use cold eggs for this recipe, as it keeps the batter a little thicker

-• Molasses – optional, but it adds extra depth to the cookies.
-There’s only a half teaspoon for the whole recipe, so the added carbs are negligible.
-Since molasses is a high FODMAP ingredient, omit this for low-FODMAP
+• Molasses (optional) – adds extra depth of flavor and color to the cookies.
+There’s only a half teaspoon for the whole recipe, so the added carbs are minimal.
+Since molasses is a high FODMAP ingredient, consider omitting this for low-FODMAP, but the quantity contained in one cookie is negligible.

 Instructions